• Skip to primary navigation

 Filo pastry is often seen in various weight watching menus, indeed it’s less stodgier than shortcrust pastry.
 But having lovingly painted each layer with molten butter I’d stop a long way short of calling this a diet recipe.
 I’m optimistic though that it’s lighter than shortcrust but don’t quote me on this.
 After the first couple of pastry cases I did suss a technique of positioning each wet buttered layer down on the next sheet of filo so to both save time on painting butter and to use less of it.

-Inside our filo cases we have used up the remainder of the Christmas smoked salmon mountain; these can be served at party buffets and we even ate left over ones for breakfast.
+To fill the salmon filo quiches we have used up the remainder of the Christmas smoked salmon mountain; these can be served at party buffets and we even ate left over ones for breakfast.

 Whatever your choice of pastry, the essential ingredient of any quiche is of course eggs.
 You can tweak pretty much any other ingredient but I’m yet to discover a genuine quiche without any eggs.
 Eggs, just like the boxed filo pastry sheets, are a store cupboard ingredient from which you could whip these quiches up from the pantry and freezer.
 I often stash a 100g pack of smoked salmon in my freezer – it defrosts inside 30 minutes if you float it in a shallow sink of cool water – and lately I’ve also taken a liking to handy bags of grated cheese.